FindMySchool LogoFindMySchool

 The school employs approximately 280 teaching and support staff, with 56% living locally.
 This investment in community stability translates into consistency and genuine neighbourhood presence.
 Leadership has recently shifted, with Dean Richards joining as Head of Juniors and new leadership appointed to senior management positions, signalling active renewal within established structures.
 The school's philosophy centres on preparing pupils who feel valued, listened to, motivated, stretched, and supported, articulated through the hashtags #CCBelong and #CCThrive across school communications.

-The school ranks 553rd in England for GCSE outcomes, and sits first locally among Maidenhead schools, holding the top position in the borough's competitive landscape.
+The school ranks 866th out of 3,895 in England for GCSE academic performance and 884th overall, and sits 2nd locally among Maidenhead secondary schools.
 This consistency over time indicates that these results stem from embedded teaching quality rather than cohort variance.

 The school's achievement span from GCSE through A-level suggests a trajectory of students who sustain academic engagement, with particular strength at the GCSE transition point.
 This pattern often reflects effective pastoral care and teaching that adapts to individual learner needs during key phases.